 Sage Research Methods Online (SRMO) is a research methods tool created to help researchers, faculty and students with their research projects.
 SRMO links over 100,000 pages of the publisher's renowned book, journal and reference content with truly advanced search and discovery tools.
 Researchers can explore methods concepts to help them design research projects, understand particular methods or identify a new method, conduct their research, and write up their findings.
 Since SRMO focuses on methodology rather than disciplines, it can be used across the social sciences, health sciences, and more

-Welcome to the University of the Western Cape Library Guide for Academic Literacy for Business and Commerce.
+Welcome to the Academic Literacy for Business and Commerce.
 This guide provides links to information resources for coursework and research projects.

 The Library will not always have the books and journals that you would want to use for your research.
 If you would like to obtain them from another library, please complete the request form for Books and Theses or Journal Articles, or contact the Inter Library Loan (ILL) Section.
 You may also email your request to email@example.com

 Not sure where to find information on your topic?
 Read the assignment topic, and try some of these suggestions.

 Note the task instructions as they are guidelines from your lecturer.

 Extract the most important concepts, check that you understand the meaning of the words, phrases, or the quotation provided.

 For definitions and some background information on aspects of the topic, try using an online source which covers a variety of subject areas in your field of study like Credo Reference and Google Scholar to find scholarly publications.